paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 ### [Xodo | PDF Reader and Editor]({{ page.url_playstore_id }}=com.xodo.pdf.reader) <i class="fa-fw fas fa-file-pdf"></i>
 Initially, I installed this app just because it could browse folders and preview thumbnails of all the PDFs inside them.
 But then I discovered true potential of this app.
 You could read PDFs in different modes (reading, single-page, double-page), switch colour schemes, toggle horizontal or vertical scrolling and that was just the viewing side.

-On the editing side, it had a ton of annotation tools and powerful PDF restructuring features like reordering pages, editing page numbers, merging documents, and my all-time favourites: cropping and compressing PDFs.
+On the editing side, it had a ton of annotation tools and powerful PDF restructuring features like reordering pages, editing page numbers, merging documents, and my all-time favourites: _cropping and compressing PDFs_.
 And all of that was free!
 No wonder then, that the team eventually _nerfed_ it by putting some of those features behind a paywall in newer versions, which was still fine but they completely ruined the UI as well.
 So yes, I am staying on `v5.0.22` for life (or at least until it inevitably breaks someday :).

 ### [All-In-One Calculator]({{ page.url_playstore_id }}=all.in.one.calculator)<sup>†</sup> <i class="fa-fw fas fa-calculator"></i>
 After trying a bunch of calculator apps, this one easily felt like the best.
 It handled unit conversions, time intervals and even did neat math/geometry stuff like prime checking, and calculating area/perimeter/volumes from sides/angles (and vice versa).
 But what impressed me the most was its support for up to $$100000$$ digits, as I was successfully able to approximate $$26000!$$.
 Sadly, they soon reduced its limits to only $$10^{308}$$.